openebs-archive/elves/README.md

 # Elves

-Helpers for setting up the development and demo environements.
+Helpers for setting up the development and demo environments.

 This is our `programmable infrastructures` repository.

-## Setting up build/development environement
+## Setting up build/development environment

 ### Pre-requisites